Top News The 19th JPMA Forum" was held.

 Joji Nakayama, Chairman

 The banquet was opened with a toast by Mr. Isao Teshirogi, Chairman of the Federation of Pharmaceutical Manufacturers' Associations of Japan, followed by words of hope and encouragement for the pharmaceutical industry from more Diet members than in previous years.
 The packed hall was filled to overflowing with the enthusiasm of the many participants, and the circle of conversation filled the hall.
-After the closing speech by Yasushi Okada, Vice President of the Pharmaceutical Manufacturers Association of Japan (PAPJ), the participants continued to exchange pleasantries, and the 19th PAPJ Forum came to a successful conclusion.
+After the closing speech by JPMA Vice President Yasufumi Okada, the conversation continued, and the 19th JPMA Forum was successfully concluded with a great success.

 Chairman, Japan Federation of Pharmaceutical Manufacturers' Associations